kamlekar/kamlekar.github.io/_posts/2017-12-21-custom-pc-build.md

 Here is the preface of what I learned.
 I might have missed many things but at least I hope I covered the fundamentals:

 - DDR4
-- ‎M.2
+- M.2
-- ‎SLI motherboards
+- SLI motherboards
-- ‎Z series motherboards
+- Z series motherboards
-- ‎Processor with suffix "K"
+- Processor with suffix "K"
-- ‎Gsync and Free sync monitors
+- Gsync and Free sync monitors
-- ‎SSD, HDD and SSHD
+- SSD, HDD and SSHD
-- ‎Crossfire and SLI
+- Crossfire and SLI
-- ‎Overclocking
+- Overclocking

 First or all, we just can't take any motherboard, processor, GPU, cooler, SMPS etc and assemble to form a PC.
 That would be completely unethical or opposite of wise (stupid?).